 Garden For Good Campaign

-In a few short weeks, Covid-19 has changed the way many think about food and food availability in our community, and has laid bare the vulnerabilities and inequities of the industrial food system.
-For years, we have operated our familiar Grow a Row project.
-Local producers, backyard gardeners and workplace gardens planted a row for themselves, and an extra row for Loving Spoonful.
-This much needed healthy, fresh food source is then distributed across the community with the help of many dedicated volunteers to over 40 meal programs, pantries and shelters as well as Fresh Food Market Stands.
-To increase the resilience of our food system, and to reduce food insecurity in our community, we need to grow a LOT MORE food and seeds locally!
+Over the past year, Covid-19 has changed the way many think about food and food availability in our community and has laid bare the vulnerabilities and inequities of the industrial food system.
+For years, we have operated our familiar Grow-a-Row project.
+Local farmers, backyard gardeners, and workplace gardens planted a row for themselves, and an extra row for Loving Spoonful.
+This much-needed healthy, fresh food source is then distributed across the community with the help of many dedicated volunteers to over 40 meal programs, pantries, and shelters as well as our Local Food Market Stands To increase the resilience of our food system, and to reduce food insecurity in our community, we need to grow a LOT MORE food and seeds locally!

 We need YOU to grow a Garden For Good!

-Producing food and saving seed are fundamental human rights.
+Producing food and saving seeds are fundamental human rights.
 We can grow food and seeds almost anywhere - window sills, containers, balconies, backyards, front yards and community gardens.
 If you’re new to gardening, never fear!
 The Garden For Good campaign will bring together people with a range of knowledge, skills and resources so that we all feel supported.
-There will be weekly live Q&A zoom chats with Master Gardeners, a weekly small group vegetable garden coaching call, a forum for exchanging seeds and plants with your neighbours, and a hub for sharing the harvest!
-If you have children, this is a great way to get outdoors and learn new skills as a family.

 Inspire everyone to grow food and save seeds for sharing.